-Are you interested in aging and working with older adults to promote their quality of life and independence?
-Then a master's degree in social work with a concentration in Aging Services and Policy may be for you.
+Are you interested in aging, working with older adults and their families, and leading change efforts for an aging world?
+Then a master’s degree in social work with a specialization in Aging Services and Policy may be a good fit for you.

 Your Career Options

-Social work jobs serving seniors are plentiful, and geriatric social work is among the nation’s top 20 careers in terms of growth potential.
-With an MSW concentration in Aging Services and Policy, career options include:
+Social work jobs serving aging adults are plentiful, and geriatric social work is among the nation’s top 20 careers in terms of growth potential.
+With an MSW specialization in Aging Services and Policy, career options include:

 - Counseling and care management in hospice, community mental health centers, long-term care and private practice settings